baskuit/pinyon/src/types/readme.md

 typename Types::Real x{1}, y{1};
 x + y; // ArithmeticType<T>;
 ```
 Both the operands are staticly cast to `ArithmeticType<T>`, which is also the return type of the operation.
 Thus the result has to be cast into either a `Real<T>` or a `Prob<T>`.
-We make this constructor explicit, again so that implicit conversions do not foil the strong typing.
+We make this constructor explicit, again so that implicit conversions do not foil the strong typing convention.
 ```cpp
 typename Types::Prob w {x * y + 1};
 typename Types::Real z = x + y;